juju/juju/doc/contributions/reviewboard.md

 you using your github username.
 However, no other account information (including email address) is added for you.

-If you need to use `rbt` (see below), the first time you do so rbtools will request your ReviewBoard credentials.
-Since our ReviewBoard users do not have passwords you must trigger OAuth authentication:

-  username: `<github username>`
-  password: `oauth:<github username>@github`

 All OAuth login capability is provided by a ReviewBoard plugin (via a charm):